Classmates.com: Digital yearbook collection

-The Classmates website has an online archive of over 300,000 yearbooks, accessible with a free Classmates membership.
+Classmates.com has an archive of over 470,000 yearbooks from the US, with some dating back to the 1880s.
+This represents the world’s largest digital yearbook collection.
+Classmates.com acquires these yearbooks and then scans them, creating digital copies that can be viewed online.
+Many of these yearbooks are available to purchase in hardcover or softcover reprints.

-The oldest yearbook currently in the collection is the 1885 yearbook from Central High School (Manchester, NH).
+The oldest yearbook on the site is from 1886, from Central High School, Manchester, NH.

-Classmates’ yearbook collection includes the yearbooks of many celebrities, which are periodically discovered and featured on the company’s blog.

 Reunions

-As of 2015, Classmates members used the website to plan over 350,000 class reunions.
-Over 5 million members were invited to a reunion that year.

-Controversial business practices and legal issues

-Membership renewal and cancellation

-It is standard practice for Classmates.com to auto-renew memberships at the end of each billing period.
-In December 2006, when PCWorld field tested several companies to determine how easy or difficult it was to cancel their service, Classmates.com was one of the companies that received their worst rating.
+Classmates.com members can plan and attend reunions on-site.
+In 2020, Classmates.com also rolled out the virtual reunion feature so that schoolmates can get together without having to travel, which was a new option during the height of the COVID-19 pandemic.

+Legal allegations

+5 District Attorneys in CA (including LA) filed a consumer protection lawsuit – Classmates updated its subscription renewal disclosures and settled the claim.

-Fraudulent e-mails and settlement
+Email settlement

-Classmates.com had sent a significant number of emails that told recipients their old friends from school wished to reconnect (and the recipients would need to buy Classmates.com memberships to receive their old friends' contact information).
+Classmates.com was alleged to have sent emails that told recipients their old friends from school wished to reconnect (and the recipients would need to buy Classmates.com memberships to receive their old friends' contact information).
 A class action lawsuit was brought against Classmates.com in 2008.
 The lead plaintiffs in the case were David Catapano and Anthony Michaels.
 Classmates.com agreed to pay $2.5 million to its users to settle the lawsuit.

 Piggybacking and post-transaction marketing

 Classmates.com was accused of piggybacking and post-transaction marketing.
-Parent company United Online earned $70 million from marketing practices under investigation in 2009 by the Senate Commerce Committee involving piggybacking a second credit card transaction with membership to Classmates.com involving a loyalty program.
+Parent company United Online earned $70 million from marketing practices under investigation in 2009 by the Senate Commerce Committee.
+United Online denied the allegations and maintained that customers were provided clear disclosures before agreeing to transactions.

 Settlement on hidden online shopping fees

 On August 18, 2010, New York Attorney General Andrew Cuomo announced a settlement with six companies, including Classmates, as part of a probe into the discount club industry.
-Classmates was among the retailers that agreed to pay $2.1 million toward refunds and consumer education.
+Classmates were among the retailers that agreed to pay $2.1 million toward refunds and consumer education.
 Under the alleged practice investigated, consumers who completed online purchases were presented with discounts or cash-back offers, and accepting these offers triggered small, easy-to-overlook recurring charges billed to unfamiliar company names.
 Classmates' share of the settlement amounts to $960,000 and a commitment to end these practices.